 Bamboo coral ( Keratoisis sp.) at Davidson Seamount

-Bamboo coral (Keratoisis sp.) at Davidson Seamount (1455 meters).
-Note the rather impressive diversity of animals associated with the coral.
+There's a rather impressive diversity of animals associated with this bamboo coral (Keratoisis sp.), discovered at 1,455 m depth at Davidson Seamount.
 Click image for larger view and image credit.

 Deep-sea Corals and How to Measure Their Age and Growth